blorente/GSoC-proposals/macventure.md

 The project will follow the structure of WebVenture to support both versions of the games.

-WebVenture implements abstractions for the main subsystems of the engine ([engine][2], [graphics][3], [controls][4], [sound][5], [text][6] etc. subsystems) and then specializations for each of the engines ([Mac][7], [AppleII][8]).
+WebVenture implements abstractions for the main subsystems of the engine ([engine][3], [graphics][4], [controls][5], [sound][6], [text][7], etc.), and then specializations for each of the engines ([Macintosh][8], [AppleII][9]).
 This structure complies with the current structure of ScummVM engines, and therefore it can be directly adapted.

-The project will follow a test-driven development model in which tests are written first as a form of specification and code is written later.
-This model offers the advantages of fast iterability, support for heavy refactoring (to handle the abstractions, as described later in the planning section) and ensure a certain level of quality within the product.
+Whenever possible, the project will follow a test-driven development model in which tests are written first as a form of specification and code is written later.
+This model offers the advantages of fast iterability and support for heavy refactoring (to handle the abstractions, as described later in the planning section) and ensures a certain level of quality within the product.
 Thus, the aim is to have fast (weekly or shorter) development cycles.

 ## Deliverables

 - Core abstractions, for both versions (Macintosh 128k and Apple II):
     - Main loop of the game, representation of victory conditions.
     - Internal representation of graphics (sprites) and game objects.
+    - Script interpreter.
     - Windowing system (Drag and drop, window resizing)
     - Menu-based point-and-click controls.
     - Text and dialogue system.